 - String

 - Stir a drop or two of food coloring into the salt to create colored salt crystals.
-You can skip this step, but it makes the string easier to see.
+(You may skip this step, but it makes the string easier to see.)

 - Add a few ice cubes.

-- Sprinkle eat ice cube with a few pinches of salt.
+- Sprinkle the ice cube with a few pinches of salt.

 - Lay the string across the ice cube and salt.